lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Fragment Payload of a SCHC Fragment with FCN == 0 (called an All-0 SCHC Fragment) MUST be at least the size of an L2 Word.
-The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header but has no payload (see {{All0ACKREQ}}).
+The rationale is that, even in the presence of padding, an All-0 SCHC Fragment needs to be distinguishable from the SCHC ACK REQ message, which has the same header but has no payload (see {{ACKREQ}}).

 #### All-1 SCHC Fragment {#LastFrag}